ac427/ex280/helpful_info.md

-# How to generate sample yaml with kind: Pod and volume mounts
+#### Item 1: How to generate sample yaml with kind: Pod and volume mounts

-#### Item1: You can look at the online help pages
+You can look at the online help pages

   OR